terebellum/defer/README.md

 - `__attribute__((noinline))` is helpful for functions

 ### 5. Lambda pains
 * No stacked lambdas.
-It just not works.
+It just doesn't work.
 * Be careful with lambda captures

 ## Should I Use This?